unsw-cse-capstone-project/capstone-project-comp3900-f13a-405_found/README.md

-To run the app from the root folder
+#Instructions to run the app from the root folder

 ## Firstly, install all the dependancies by running this command
 ```bash setup.sh```